ief015/libckrgb/README.md

 libckrgb is written in C and only depends on [libusb-1.0](http://www.libusb.org/).

-When building, you must add the preprocessor define CKRGB_BUILD.
-If you're building a staticly-linked library, you must also add CKRGB_STATIC to the define list.
+When building, you must add the preprocessor define `CKRGB_BUILD`.
+If you're building a staticly-linked library, you must also add `CKRGB_STATIC` to the define list.

 Credits
 -------